-When CATF was launched in 1996, our strategy was simple: enact federal policy to force older coal plants to meet the same emission rates as new plants.
+When CATF was launched in 1996, our strategy was very focused: change federal policy so that older coal plants would need to meet the same emission rates — and bear the same costs — as new plants.

-To implement this strategy, we co-founded and led a legal, technical, and strategic campaign to achieve reductions in smog, soot, air toxics, and carbon dioxide from U.S. power plants through a multi-pronged strategy, pressing for regulatory and legislative changes.
+To implement this strategy, we co-founded and led a strategic legal, technical, and policy campaign to achieve reductions in smog, soot, air toxics, and carbon dioxide from U.S. power plants through a multi-pronged effort, pressing first for regulatory changes.

-CATF cultivated state-based campaigns to urge state and federal action; commissioned and publicized epidemiological studies of coal plant health impacts; and, working closely with attorneys general from affected states, pursued an aggressive federal rule-making campaign and state legislative agenda to force the issue in Congress and the EPA.
-As a result of our initial efforts even prior to the Obama Administration, coal plants were put on the path to significantly reduce their emissions, saving nearly 13,000 lives per year and avoiding hundreds of thousands of illnesses.
+CATF cultivated state-based campaigns to urge state and federal action, commissioned and publicized epidemiological studies of coal plant health impacts, and, working closely with attorneys general from affected states, pursued an aggressive federal rule-making campaign and state legislative agenda to force the issue in Congress and the EPA.
+As a result of our initial efforts, well prior to the Obama Administration, coal plants were put on the path to significantly reduce their emissions, ultimately resulting in regulations that save nearly 13,000 lives per year and avoid hundreds of thousands of illnesses.

-That strategy, which remains our guiding star today, has several moving parts:
+That deeper, broader strategy, which remains our guiding star today, has several goals:

-- Enact direct carbon limits on power plants, gas as well as coal.
+- Enact emission limits on power plants, whether fired by natural gas or coal.

-- Commercially develop and deploy technologies that can eliminate carbon emissions from the energy sector, including carbon capture and storage (where fossil fuels will remain a part of the global economy for some time), advanced nuclear energy, and next-generation renewable energy.
+- Press for incentives for commercial deployment of technologies that can eliminate carbon emissions from the energy sector, including carbon capture and storage (where fossil fuels will remain a part of the global economy for some time), advanced nuclear energy, and next-generation renewable energy.

 - Attack greenhouse gas and climate-damaging emissions such as methane leaks from oil and gas production and black carbon emissions from diesel vehicles, marine shipping, and biomass burning.

-- Ensure bioenergy use is at least carbon neutral and, where possible, carbon negative.
+- Ensure bioenergy use is at least climate-beneficial and, where possible, carbon negative.

-We are taking a fundamental, serious look at what will be required of our society and institutions to reach the necessary intensity and funding levels for energy innovation, allowing us to attain the daunting but necessary goal of a zero-carbon global energy system by mid-century.
-Despite our growing stature as a research and advocacy leader in the global climate debate, we remain true to our beginnings as a science-based organization that can move nimbly and definitively on the critical climate challenges of our time.
+We are taking a fundamental, serious look at what will be required of our society and institutions to reach the necessary intensity and funding levels for energy innovation, allowing us to attain the daunting, but necessary goal of a zero-carbon global energy system by midcentury.
+Despite our growing stature as a research and advocacy leader in the global climate debate, we remain true to our beginnings as a science-based organization.